ILoveAndLikePizza/SunriseSiren3000/README.md

     ```
 6. Launch the program and follow the instructions given there.

-> **Note:** When testing the program inside the repository (without installing it yet), it is necessary to load the correct GSettings by using the `GSETTINGS_SCHEMA_DIR` environment variable:
+> **Note:** When testing the program inside the repository (without installing it yet), it is necessary to compile and load the correct GSettings by using the `GSETTINGS_SCHEMA_DIR` environment variable:
 > ```bash
+> make schema
 > GSETTINGS_SCHEMA_DIR=$(pwd)/schema build/sunrise-siren-studio
 > ```
 > Note that this command assumes you are in the `SunriseSirenStudio` directory.